shengsuan/Roo-Code-ssy/README.md

 ## Contributors

-Thanks to all our contributors who have helped make Roo Vibecoding better!
+Thanks to all our contributors who have helped make Roo Code Chinese SSY better!

 <!-- START CONTRIBUTORS SECTION - AUTO-GENERATED, DO NOT EDIT MANUALLY -->